susumuota/deeplbox/README.md

 { sourceLang: 'auto', targetLang: 'de', ... }
 ```

-- `clearConfig` clears all of the settings
+- `clearConfig` clears all of the custom settings

 ```javascript
 > clearConfig()
 ```

+- See [default.js](https://github.com/susumuota/deeplkey/blob/main/default.js) for more details about configuration parameters.

 ## Limitations